azeem-aslam-ch/chest-xray-assignment/README.md

 ├─ demo/                      # Screenshots / demo assets
 ├─ deployment/
 │  ├─ DEPLOYMENT.md           # Deployment notes
-│  ├─ Dockerfile              # Docker build for production
-│  ├─ Procfile                # Process entry (e.g., Render/Heroku-style)
+│  ├─ Dockerfile              # Docker build for production not use in this assigment │  ├─ Procfile                # Process entry (e.g., Render/Heroku-style) not use in this assigment
 │  └─ runtime                 # Runtime pin (e.g., python-3.x)
 ├─ docs/
 │  ├─ APP_README.md           # End-user instructions